 When combing my hair afterward and blow-drying I did not feel I needed to add any detangling lotion to my hair, my hair was tangle-free and felt soft and silky after blow-drying.

-This is my first wash, now to see how true their claims are with regards to the super-fast strength and growth.
+This is my first wash, now to see how true their claims are with regards to the super-fast strength and hair growth.
 I can honestly say though from my first wash this sulfate-free shampoo and conditioner made my hair feel squeaky clean, soft, and silky.

 Feedback after three days.

-I like to give my hair a two to the three-day gap between washes but found after 2 days it was starting to get oily, I pushed through until the third day but by then my hair was really greasy.
+I like to give my hair a two to three-day gap between washes but found after 2 days it was starting to get oily, I pushed through until the third day but by then my hair was really greasy.

 I really loved the way my hair felt after shampooing and conditioning but it got oily too quickly, a sign that the shampoo doesn’t deliver a good clean.